lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 The event is passed to the ViewController as usual.

 In the case of repeating touchable areas displayed by UITable and UICollectionViews, a touch event should be sent to the UITable- or UICollectionViewCell, respectively.
-The index can be accessed from the cell's collection and then sent with the event.

 It is useful think of the arrows as if they all pointed to the right as if in a waterfall.
 This promotes the idea that data flows in one direction only.